The Division of Public Safety is staffed by people who genuinely care about your well-being.

 A math mind

-Sgt.
-Ryan Snow has worked with UIPD for ten years, recently as a detective on the county’s Street Crimes Task Force where he and officers from several area departments collaborate to prevent gun violence and crimes associated with gun violence.
-Now he supervises patrol shifts.
+Officer Ryan Snow has worked with UIPD for ten years, recently as a detective on the county’s Street Crimes Task Force where he and officers from several area departments collaborate to prevent gun violence and crimes associated with gun violence.

 Outside of work, he spends every moment that he can with his kids.
 He also has a hobby he thinks he’ll be teased for admitting: “I really enjoy budgeting and planning for the future.
 My focus in college was math so I tend to love things that involve numbers.”